HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/config_webservers/cfg_remote_webserver/cfg_apache.md

     -   AIX® HP-UX Linux™ Solaris Windows™: [Selecting a Web server topology diagram and road map](http://www-01.ibm.com/support/knowledgecenter/SSAW57_8.5.5/com.ibm.websphere.nd.multiplatform.doc/ae/tins_road_plugins.html)
     -   IBM® i: [Selecting a Web server topology diagram and road map](http://www-01.ibm.com/support/knowledgecenter/SSEQTP_8.5.5/com.ibm.websphere.base.iseries.doc/ae/tins_road_plugins.html)
     -   z/OS®: [Implementing a web server plug-in](http://www-01.ibm.com/support/knowledgecenter/SS7K4U_8.5.5/com.ibm.websphere.zseries.doc/ae/twsv_plugin.html)

+    !!!important
-    **Important:** Depending on how you use the web server, you must adjust the ServerIOTimeout parameter.
+        Depending on how you use the web server, you must adjust the ServerIOTimeout parameter.
 It defines how long the plug-in must wait for a response from the application.
 The minimum value is 60 but you must increase this value if you are retrieving data from a database.
 To update this value, locate and open your plugin-cfg.xml file and set ServerIOTimeout to an appropriate value.
 For information, read [Common questions about the Web server plug-in](https://support.hcltechsw.com/csm).

 4. Web 2.0 REST features in portal might require an enabled PUT and DELETE method.
 If your web server has these methods disabled, complete one of the following options: